open-edge-insights/video-ingestion/README.md

       {
         "type": "opencv",
         "pipeline": "/app/img_dir/",
-        "poll_interval": 0.2
+        "poll_interval": 2,
         "loop_video": true,
         "image_ingestion": true
       }
       ```
   The description of the keys being used in config.json is as given below:
   * pipeline - Provides the path to the images directory that is volume mounted.
-  * poll_interval : Refers to the pull rate of frame in second.
+  * poll_interval : Refers to the pull rate of image in second.Configure `poll_interval` value as per the need.
   * loop_video : Would loop through the images directory.
   * image_ingestion : Optional boolean key.
 It is required for enabling the image ingestion feature.